virgo47/javasimon/minis/LdapNotes.md

 If we don't need to read anything else from LDAP/AD, bind may be enough, but if we want to check the username against some filter too each authenticated user must have search rights in the directory.
-Searching may not be absolutely necessary, but allows to check for `class` and `memberOf` attributes (among other).
+Searching may not be absolutely necessary, but allows to check for `objectClass` and `memberOf` attributes (among other).